KeyboardKit/KeyboardKit/README.md

 ## Getting started

-After adding KeyboardKit to your project, you can start using it in your application.
+After adding KeyboardKit to your project, you can start using it in your application and keyboard extension.

 * The main app target can use KeyboardKit to check if a keyboard is enabled, if full access is granted etc. which helps you build a more helpful application.
 * The keyboard extension can use KeyboardKit to get access to a lot more functionality, which helps you build more powerful keyboard extensions.

-In your extension, let your `KeyboardViewController` inherit KeyboardKit's `KeyboardInputViewController` instead of `UIInputViewController` to give it access to a lot of additional functionality, like new lifecycle functions, observables like `keyboardContext` and services like `keyboardActionHandler`, `keyboardAppearance`, autocomplete logic etc.
+In your extension, let your `KeyboardViewController` inherit KeyboardKit's `KeyboardInputViewController` instead of `UIInputViewController`.
+This gives it access to a lot of additional functionality, observables like `keyboardContext`, services like `keyboardActionHandler`, `keyboardAppearance`, autocomplete etc.

 `KeyboardInputViewController` will call `viewWillSetupKeyboard` when the keyboard should be created or re-created.
-You can use `setup(with:)` to setup your extension with any `SwiftUI` view which will make it the main view, inject necessary environment objects, resize the keyboard extension to fit the view etc.
+You can use `setup(with:)` to setup your extension with any `SwiftUI` view, to inject necessary environment objects, resize the keyboard extension to fit the view etc.

 Have a look at the demo application and read more below to see how it all fits together.

+## Documentation

+The [KeyboardKit documentation][Documentation] contains curated and structured information that makes it easy to overview the various parts of the library, see how the various parts connect to each other etc.

+Just download the documentation, extract the zip file and double-tap the `KeyboardKit.doccarchive` file to view the documentation directly in Xcode.